connorslade/sdr-workshop/slides/0-introduction.md

 - rtl-sdr is a software package that includes the librtlsdr library and various command line tools

-- librtlsdr lets you configure the tuner and receive IQ samples in your own programs
+- librtlsdr lets you configure the tuner and receive samples in your own programs

 - There are bindings to librtlsdr in many languages, including Python